OpenHFT/Chronicle-Map/spec/0_purposes.md

-# Purposes of Chronicle Map specification
+# Purposes of Chronicle Map Specification

- - To give ability to write a small, drastically simplified Chronicle Map implementation in Java, for a specific use-case.
-It could hard-code many aspects, which the reference implementation have to handle as abstractions, that is harder for JVM to execute efficiently.
-Another way of improving performance is weakening guarantees, implied by the specification and the reference implementation.
+ - To provide the ability to write a small, drastically simplified Chronicle Map implementation in Java for a specific use-case.
+It could hard-code many aspects which the reference implementation has to handle as abstractions which are harder for the JVM to execute efficiently.
+Another way of improving performance is by weakening guarantees implied by the specification and the reference implementation.

- - To give ability to write a Chronicle Map implementation in a non-JVM language, C++/C#/whatever.
+ - To provide the ability to write a Chronicle Map implementation in a non-JVM language e.g. C++, C#.
  As Chronicle Map is designed for concurrent inter-process access, performance-critical operations on a Chronicle Map instance could be done from a C++ process, while a concurrent Java process is doing some duty tasks such as backup to a rational database.